 It’s October — such a fun month in school.
 With Halloween around the corner, I thought “Why not align Mentor Text Monday with Halloween?”
-I know some schools don’t celebrate Halloween, and that’s okay.
-At no point in this text does it mention Halloween specifically.
+I know some schools don’t celebrate Halloween, and that’s okay, but at no point does The Little Shop of Monsters mention Halloween specifically.

-This week’s book is a new one written by R.L.
+This week’s mentor text is a new one written by R.L.
 Stine called The Little Shop of Monsters.
 Yes, that R.L.
 Stine!
 As a young tween, I remember regularly reading his “Goosebumps” series.
 These books in my classroom are also well read, and by there appearance, you would think they were the same books I had as a tween!
 So you can imagine when I saw the book at the library, I took two steps back to double check that it truly was by R.L.
 Stine!

 As you read, the children of this story are going into a little ‘monster’ shop instead of a pet shop where they look at a variety of monsters to pick from.
 While the author is trying to scare you, he’s failing miserably because these monsters are too cute! (well, I think they are!)

-This book could also be compared to any of these monster books that I like to also read (we have a whole week dedicated to monsters):
+The Little Shop of Monsters could also be compared to any of these monster books that I like to also read (we have a whole week dedicated to monsters):

 I personally own all the books above and if I could only choose one, I would choose the book that I read EVERY year at Halloween and just love.
 It’s called “I Need My Monster” by Amanda Noll.
-If you have never read this book, you need to!
+If you haven’t read this book, you need to!
 This story is about a little boy who has a monster that lives under his bed.
 One night he receives a note saying his monster went fishing and other monsters try to fill in for him.
 However, no matter how scary they try to be, the little boy is just NOT satisfied.
 It’s definitely a fantastic book!